barbazul/1kfa/mod_guide_gm.md

 This might cause some pause or confusion, because 1kFA tells GMs they can't just hand out advantages based on fiat or "the rule of cool".
 But there are a few options here for a GM.

-The simplest one is to use a point from the Good Bank to create an advantage.
-But a GM might want to keep those Good Bank points for something more epic, so there are other creative options too.

 Be on the lookout for how a player might be triggering moves that aren't in their hand.
 In this case it definitely sounds like some Derring-Do is